Chandresh111/088_Chandresh-Dubey/README.md

 # 088_Chandresh-Dubey
-What is the difference between padding and margin in CSS?
+1.What is the difference between padding and margin in CSS?

 Ans:
 Padding: